 Take-profit and stop-loss orders

-- A sell order is protected by a buy take-profit order and a buy stop-loss order.
+- A short position is protected by a buy take-profit order and a buy stop-loss order.

 The order statuses are:CREATED— created locally but not yet sent to the exchange emulator;PLACED— accepted by the exchange and entered the order book;PENDING_PLACED— waiting for a trigger condition to be met and has not yet entered the order book;PARTIALLY_FILLED— partially filled and remains open;FILLED— fully executed;PARTIALLY_FILLED_CLOSED— partially filled and then closed without full execution;REJECTED— rejected by the exchange or by margin checks;CANCELED— canceled by user.